Chocolate-coated marshmallow treats

 Chocolate-coated marshmallow treats, also known as chocolate teacakes, are confections consisting of a biscuit base topped with marshmallow-like filling and then coated in a hard shell of chocolate.
-They were invented in Denmark in the 19th century and later also produced and distributed by Viau in Montreal as early as 1901.
-Some variants of these confections have previously been known in many countries by names comprising equivalents of the English word "negro".
+They were invented in Denmark in the 19th century under the name Flødeboller (cream buns), and later also produced and distributed by Viau in Montreal as early as 1901.
+Numerous varieties exist, with regional variations in recipes.
+Some variants of these confections have previously been known in many countries by names comprising equivalents of the English word negro.